Changissnz/selfinterest/README.md

 the loss in control of decision-making leads to negative effects from the axiom.
-The transcendentalist can also be called a utilitarian that has chosen not to be a utility for certain artificial axioms or to utilize certain artificial axioms, on basic premises such as being deterrents to the pursuit of happiness, destroyers of the paradise, when there is the apparently better choice of "transcending" the system comprised of artificial axioms to meet the universal ideal through experience.
+The transcendentalist can also be called a utilitarian that has chosen not to be a utility for certain artificial axioms or to utilize certain artificial axioms, on basic premises that the artificial axioms are deterrents to the pursuit of happiness, destroyers of the paradise, when there is the apparently better choice of "transcending" the system comprised of artificial axioms to meet the universal ideal through experience.
+The concept of lone freedom, this being labeled such words as "autonomy" and "independence", is one component in a comprehensive illumination of self-interest, and does speak to the selfishness capable by the self.